davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 The preceding walk-through is intended to provide a feel for how a typical request/response cycle works, and where the various files are found in the application directory tree.
 This example is for a GET request, where the user is reading data as opposed to changing it.

-The pattern for pages for creating or editing entities is the typical web application flow.
+The pattern for pages for creating or editing entities is typical web application flow.
 We display an HTML form; the user enters data in the form and POSTs it; we validate the input; if validation fails we display error messages; otherwise we update the database using the Doctrine API, and then display a confirmation.
 For the most part, the forms are built by extending [Laminas\Form](https://docs.laminas.dev/laminas-form/) components, which take an object-oriented approach for form elements, data validation and filtering.

 For further information you can examine the source code, read the documentation sites for the framework and various libraries, or ask me a question:  david@davidmintz.org.